 Provide a name for the N-VDS and add the Bridge TZ here.

-For Uplink Profile, select nsx-edge-single-uplink-profile, and under uplink mapping, map the edge uplink to the trunk port group created in Step-1.
+For the uplink profile, select nsx-edge-single-uplink-profile, and under uplink mapping, map the edge uplink to the trunk port group created in Step 1.

 Step 5: Create Edge Bridge Profile